When it comes to filing a wrongful death claim in Florida, learn about who is (and isn’t) eligible under state law

 Florida has set restrictions on when and how a certain family member can file a wrongful death claim.
 Most residents don’t know how to handle the situation, which is why they immediately try to seek justice by going straight to court.
 However, it’s critical that you speak to an attorney first to explore your available options and understand your rights under the law of the state.

-Wrongful Death Law of Florida
+Wrongful death law of Florida

 In Florida, all claims for wrongful death are addressed in the state’s legal statutes (section 678.18), which says that if the loss is due to any of the reasons listed below, the law grants the surviving members of the family to file a lawsuit: